HeardLibrary/digital-scholarship/script/python/wg.md

 Zoom also has a chat feature that can be accessed by clicking on a button at the bottom of the screen.
 I'll try to have the chat window open during the presentation so that I can see any questions that people type there during the class.

-## Intermediate Lessons on Data Analysis and Visualization - Spring 2020
+## Archive of Intermediate Lessons on Data Analysis and Visualization - Spring 2020

-These lessons will be taught by Dr. Sanjay Mishra, Staff Scientist in the Vanderbilt Ingram Cancer Center and former Data Science instructor at the Nashville Software School.
-They will focus on analyzing and visualizing large data sets with Python and will use Pandas and Matplotlib.
+These lessons were taught by Dr. Sanjay Mishra, Staff Scientist in the Vanderbilt Ingram Cancer Center and former Data Science instructor at the Nashville Software School.
+They focused on analyzing and visualizing large data sets with Python and used Pandas and Matplotlib.
 The lessons assume that you have basic Python skills.
-We will be using Microsoft Azure hosted Jupyter notebooks.
-You can access them with any Microsoft compatible login credentials, including Vanderbilt / VUMC logins.
-A functioning Anaconda installation on your local computer may also be beneficial.
+The examples use Microsoft Azure hosted Jupyter notebooks, which you can access them with any Microsoft compatible login credentials, including Vanderbilt / VUMC logins.
+If you have a functioning Anaconda installation on your local computer you can download the Jupyter notebooks and run them locally.

 Dr. Mishra recommends the book *Python for Data Analysis - Data Wrangling with Pandas, NumPy, and IPython* by William (Wes) McKinney as a reference for this lesson.
 Vanderbilt users can access the eBook through the Heard Libraries subscription to O'Reilly For Higher Education media (VUNet ID and password required) at [this link](https://catalog.library.vanderbilt.edu/permalink/01VAN_INST/6ll2l/alma991043601866403276).
 Non-Vanderbilt users can access a free PDF of the first edition of the similar *pandas: powerful Python data analysis toolkit* at [the Pandas home page](https://pandas.pydata.org/).
 To access the code examples, go to [Wes McKinney's GitHub site](https://github.com/wesm/pydata-book) and click on the appropriate IPython Notebook for the chapter. **Note**: *IPython* is an older name for *Jupyter notebooks*.

-**Thursdays** from 11:10 AM to noon.
-[Register here](https://forms.gle/cT27q4yjNexu9Xkk8)

 | Date | Session | Topic | Notes |
 |---|---|---|---|